 This organization and movement grew out of a joint collaboration between faculty and students at the Mandel School in response to the contentious political climate and serves as a call to action—for students, staff and faculty—as leaders of social justice and agents of change.

 CWRU Grad Student Council is the governing body for all graduate students at CWRU.
 All issues and concerns that affect graduate students are important to them.
 Their aim is to enrich your experience at CWRU in every way possible.
 Anyone can become involved in the GSC.

 Local International Konnections (LINK)

-International student organization that facilitates a mutual understanding and shared information on cultural practices, philosophies and ideologies among those throughout the world who enact the values and practices of the social work profession.
-The organization also provides acculturation, support, mentoring and positive experiences for international students at the Mandel School, in Cleveland and the U.S.
+LINK is a Mandel School student organization that strives to facilitate a mutual understanding and sharing of information on cultural practices, philosophies and ideologies among those throughout the world who enact the values and practices of the social work profession.